About the Graphic

 The internal, trait-enhancing abilities and behaviors that help sustain self- awareness, e.g. knowing one’s skills and strengths, practicing critical thought, managing emotions, coping with challenges, and continuous learning.

-• Insight- Contextualizes data, information, and the environment to bring meaning and clarity to the present state and direct future state.
-Demonstrates understanding of one’s own identities and social group experiences, recognizes the uniqueness of one’s point of view, and critically examines limitations and biases.
+• Self-awareness – Knows and effectively leverages strengths and manages weaknesses.
+Demonstrates understanding of one’s own identities and social group experiences, recognizes the influences on one’s point of view, and critically examines limitations and biases.

 The abilities and behaviors to effectively collaborate and communicate across differences.

-• Inclusion- Willingness and ability to invite, evaluate and apply diverse perspectives to complex issues and to decision making.
+• Inclusion & responsiveness – Invites, evaluates and applies diverse perspectives to complex issues and to decision making.

-• Authentic- Provides timely, relevant, and respectful feedback.
+• Interpersonal and informational fairness – Provides timely, relevant, and respectful feedback; treats others with dignity.

 Organizational and strategic skills, combined with the talent-centered skills to run one’s unit effectively, efficiently, and ethically within the context of shared governance.

-• Vision- Develops a shared vision for future state encompassing equity, diversity, and inclusion for all operations.
+• Vision – Develops a shared vision for future states.

-• Congruence- Promotes integration of mission and vision with organizational norms, policies, and practices.
+• Management by objectives – Promotes integration of mission and vision with organizational norms, policies, practices, and reward systems.

-• Responsiveness- Manages organizational change and transition periods; demonstrates adaptability and flexibility.
+• Change management – Manages organizational change and transition periods; demonstrates adaptability and flexibility.

-• Culture- Negotiates and drives organizational culture and values for team success.
+• Culture – Negotiates and drives organizational culture and values.

-• Systems thinking- Views operations systemically for holistic implications and impact.
+• Systems thinking – Views operations systemically for holistic impact; coordinates efforts.

-• Translation- Accurately interprets policy, aligns into clear and compliant processes and procedures utilizing technology for efficiencies.
+• Translation – Accurately interprets policy, operationalizes into clear and compliant processes and procedures utilizing technology for efficiencies.

-• Stewardship- Proactively manages resources (financial, human, data, etc) and creates functional models to meet organizational goals, while managing both revenues and expenses.
+• Stewardship – Proactively manages resources (financial, human, data, etc.) to meet organizational goals.

-• Initiative- Models continuous improvement of processes and creates a culture of excellence.
+• Proactivity – Models continuous improvement of processes and creates a culture of excellence.

-• Results Driven- Deliberates, sets and manages priorities and projects to meet goals and targets.
+• Results Driven – Sets and manages priorities and projects to meet goals and targets.

-• Risk Management- Identify, assess, and respond to risks and opportunities, ensuring decisions are aligned with the University’s values and balance strategic, reputational, financial, compliance, operational and life safety obligations.
+• Risk Management – Identify, assess, and respond to risks and opportunities, ensuring decisions are aligned with the University’s values; balance strategic, reputational, financial, compliance, operational and life safety obligations.

 Building the knowledge, skills, and abilities of others and helping them develop and achieve their potential so that they and the organization can succeed and grow.

-• Networking- Engages, creates, and facilitates supportive and developmental organizational networks.
+• Network facilitation – Engages, creates, and facilitates supportive and developmental organizational networks for direct reports, both inside and outside of the organization.

-• Feedback- Effectively manages performance feedback systems and processes for all employees with timeliness and transparency.
+• Timely performance feedback – Effectively manages performance feedback systems and processes for all employees with timeliness and transparency.